Last updated: May 5, 2026

 What it is.
 The Elderly Waiver is Minnesota’s main home and community-based waiver for people age 65 and older who need the level of care provided in a nursing facility.
 CDCS is the self-directed option that can be used under the Elderly Waiver.

 Who can get it or use it.
 The senior must be age 65 or older, qualify for Medical Assistance, and meet nursing facility level of care through MnCHOICES.
-If the person is already on MSHO, the plan’s care coordinator is part of the picture because MSHO includes Elderly Waiver services.
+If the person is already on MSHO, the plan’s care coordinator is part of the picture because care planning runs through the health plan.

 What to gather or know first.
 Bring Medical Assistance paperwork, income and asset records, a list of daily care needs, and the names of the relatives you want to hire.
 Also think through backup care.
 CDCS gives more control, but it also gives the family more employer-like responsibility.

 How much does it pay?
 CDCS does not have one simple statewide hourly family rate posted for seniors.
-Minnesota says the person’s CDCS budget is based on assessment results.
-The state’s compensation page also says CDCS service-rate information is being added in 2026.
-In real life, ask the support planner, case manager, or FMS company what pay level actually fits inside the approved budget before you hire a relative.
+The person’s budget is based on assessment results and the approved support plan.
+Ask the support planner, case manager, or FMS company what pay level actually fits inside the approved budget before you hire a relative.

 What it is.
 Alternative Care is Minnesota’s main senior program for people age 65 and older who need nursing-home-level care but are not yet eligible for Medical Assistance.
 Minnesota says AC provides many of the same services as the Elderly Waiver, and some people on AC may use CDCS.